amulchapla/CallCenterIntelligenceAzureAI/azure-speech-streaming-reactjs/README.md

 # Real-time Transcription using Azure Speech in ReactJS

-This sample shows how to integrate the Azure Speech service into a sample React application.
+This sample simulates call center intelligence in real-time using Azure AI services.
+The code also records the conversation to Azure storage using the conversation ID provided by the user on web UI.

 This sample shows design pattern examples for authentication token exchange and management, as well as capturing audio from a microphone or file for speech-to-text conversions.

 Below architecture diagram depicts key components and API/communication sequence used in this sample
 <img src="common/images/speechstreamingdiagram.PNG" align="center" />